hygark/telekdados/README.md

 ## IMPORTANT LEGAL NOTICE

 **Recommendation:** Test only in channels/groups you control or where you have explicit permission.
 Example: your own channels or with the owner’s consent.
-Never use it in real systems without authorization.

 ---